Get an insight at what is ahead of you on our course.

 Avoid landing in the mounds surrounding the green as they have spoilt many a par opportunity.

-We start the back 9 with the par 4 10th heading away from the clubhouse.
+We start the back 9 with this par 4 heading away from the clubhouse.

 A straight hole over a hazard on to an elevated green.

 Big hitters leave the driver in the bag as the hazard is within reach just short of the green.